RoundingWellOS/marionette.toolkit/docs/state-class.md

 ### Destroying A StateClass

-`StateClass` has a `destroy` method that unbind the events of the state model.
+`StateClass` has a `destroy` method that unbinds the events of the state model.

 ```js
 var MyStateModel = Backbone.Model.extend({